 The Gay Men’s Chorus of Washington, DC (GMCW) sings to inspire equality and inclusion with musical performances and education promoting justice and dignity for all.

-GMCW is the only LGBTQ+ chorus in the nation’s capital.
+GMCW is the LGBTQ+ voice of equality in the nation’s capital.
 We are a renowned performance group.
 Since 1981, we’ve performed shows nationally, internationally, and at-home in Washington, DC.
 To date, we have 250+ singing members.
-Five select ensembles.
+Four select ensembles.
 Five hundred donors.
+One youth chorus.
 And an annual audience of 10,000+.
 Our mission is to use music to promote equality, achieve justice, and overcome our differences.
 That — and put on one hell of a show in the process.

 We’ve come a long way.

 In the early 1960s, it was illegal to be gay.
 Yes, seriously, illegal.